What We Are Learn On This Post

 Test Cases Failed:

-Here are another simple metric – how many test cases failed in a given period?
+Here is another simple metric – how many test cases failed in a given period?
 It is important to note which type of failures these are and carry out an ad-hoc investigation with each failure detected.
 The three main types of failures are as follows:

-- Functional failure – a test case that is meant to check whether or not the function works properly, and fails.
+- Functional failure – a test case that checks whether or not the function works properly and fails.
 This type of failure is usually the result of errors in software development processes.
 For example, if you have better code coverage but still many functional failures, it could be due to missing requirements traceability in your test design.

-- Technical failure – a test case that is meant to check whether or not the functionality works properly, but fails because of an error in the technical environment (for example, due to network issues).
+- Technical failure – a test case that is meant to check whether or not the functionality works properly but fails because of an error in the technical environment (for example, due to network issues).

 - Business logic failure – a failed test case from a business perspective.
 This type of failure usually relates to bugs in the product.